Boyndie Co-op Board

 Milan Copic

-I served on the bord of directors at the time when the co-op was established and participated in recruitment of the members/investors.
+I served on the board of directors at the time when the co-op was established and participated in recruitment of the members/investors.
 I was in the post till 2013 when I resigned in order to dedicate all available time to the new job that I have then just started.
 For the part of that period, I was a chairperson.

 My work experience comes almost entirely from holding senior management positions in food manufacturing industry in UK.
 I am used to management by consensus, the style well suited to reaching the decisions by the group of people and fitting the style of the Co-op board.